atbaker/andrewtorkbaker.com/README.md

         └── deploy.yml  # GitHub Actions deployment workflow
 ```

-## Creating PDF Resume
+## Updating Resume PDF

-To generate a PDF version of your resume:
+When you update the resume content in `resume.html`, regenerate the PDF:

 1. Run the dev server: `npm run dev`
 2. Open `http://localhost:5173/resume.html` in your browser
 3. Use the browser's "Print to PDF" feature (⌘+P on Mac, Ctrl+P on Windows)
+4. Save the PDF as `public/Andrew Tork Baker - Resume.pdf` (replacing the existing file)
-4. The print stylesheet will automatically optimize the layout for PDF export
+5. The print stylesheet will automatically optimize the layout to fit on 2 pages